Stability-AI/StableSwarmUI/docs/Model Support.md

 Under `Advanced Sampling`, the parameter `Sigma Shift` is available.
 This defaults to `3` on SD3, but you can lower it to around ~1.5 if you wish to experiment with different values.
 Messing with this value too much is not recommended.

-You may wish to install [BNK_TiledKSampler](https://github.com/BlenderNeko/ComfyUI_TiledKSampler) to have the `Refiner Do Tiling` parameter available for better upscaling (SD3 does not respond well to regular upscaling without tiling).
+For upscaling with SD3, the `Refiner Do Tiling` parameter is highly recommended (SD3 does not respond well to regular upscaling without tiling).

 ### SDXL Turbo and SD Turbo